 - Relational questions, which reveal how a candidate handles interpersonal situations

 - Behavioral questions, which provide examples of behaviors that a candidate has demonstrated

 When checking references, follow similar guidelines as when developing interview questions.
 Ask open-ended questions that will confirm the impressions you formed during the interview.

 8. Decision making process is either too short or too long

-Both extremes yield poor results.
-Some companies make hasty decisions based on superficial information, or worse yet, gut instincts.
-Other companies run candidates through exhaustive interviewing and testing schedules, but when it’s time to hire, they hesitate too long and lose good people.
+Both extremes here yield poor results.
+Some companies make hasty decisions based on superficial information or, worse yet, gut instincts.
+Others run candidates through exhaustive interviewing and testing schedules, and/or when it’s time to hire, they hesitate too long and lose good people.

 9. Selections made without input from your team